Alcohol at motorway services

 The earliest motorway service areas were allowed to apply for a table licence.
 Newport Pagnell was the first to try, but the local licensing authority ruled against it, which set a precedent.

 Only a year later, the licensing bill of 1961 outlawed the sale of alcohol on land that the government owned next to motorways, covering service stations.
 This did create a loophole where operators could build a hotel on their own land next door to their service area, and that hotel could then operate without government legislation.

 Meanwhile, one government report (dated 1966) found that the lack of alcohol was harming the success of the motorway restaurants, but it predicted that "eventually there will be a different social outlook" on drinking before driving.

-In 2008 the government's regulations banned the "sale and consumption" of alcohol again, but this only applied to new facilities on motorways.
-This was one of many regulations to be removed in 2013, meaning alcohol is permitted once more.
+The updated 2008 regulations banned the "sale and consumption" of alcohol again, but this only applied to new facilities on motorways.
+That was one of many regulations to be removed in 2013, meaning alcohol is permitted once more.

 These regulations have never applied to service areas on A-roads.
 Many Little Chef restaurants, for example, were licensed, and their menu included a note reminding people not to drink and drive.
 Pubs have played an influential role in the history of some A-road service areas, as they became important landmarks in the pre-motorway era and some continue to be positioned at key junctions today.

 The Hope & Champion's status as a motorway service area created an unusual situation where it could remain open during parts of the COVID-19 pandemic, where all other pubs in England faced a 10pm curfew.